EternityForest/EmberOS/EmberOS/src/ansible_template/README.md

 ## Project Name Here

 This is an Ansible project folder based on the EmberOS template.
 Note: the default template will only back up *changed* files from the writable overlay.
-With a few exceptions like /boot it will not capture any of the default EmberOS data.
+You will most likely need to customize the playbooks to choose what to back up and restore.